Rock Climbing in Banff: Routes & Guide Services

 Book your climbing adventure through guided climbing experiences, and find accommodation on Expedia.

 Climbing Tip: If you're new to outdoor climbing, start at Grassi Lakes with a guide.
-The routes are well-bolted, the rock is solid, and the setting is spectacular.
+The routes are well-bolted, the rock is solid, and the setting is remarkable.
 A half-day guided session will teach you the basics and give you the confidence and skills to explore other crags in the valley.

 Recommended Tours & Activities